 Spots are a common problem in dog breeds that grow very long hair right on their eyes.

 Just think of the Schnauzer, the Portuguese Water Dog, the Brie Shepherd, or the Lhasa Apso.

 They have such long hair on their eyes that one wonders how they can see well!

-Since these are particular breeds – and we know how much some owners care about preserving their characteristics – many have always refused to shorten this hair.
+Since these are particular breeds and know how much some owners care about preserving their characteristics – many have always refused to shorten this hair.

-On the one hand not to change the typical appearance of the dog itself and on the other because the false belief has spread that this hair protects the eyes from the sun’s rays, when it is not exactly true!
+On the one hand, it is not to change the dog’s typical appearance and because the false belief has spread that this hair protects the eyes from the sun’s rays when it is not exactly right!

-It is natural for a dog that never has eyes exposed directly to sunlight to have a greater reaction when they are released.
+It is natural for a dog that never has eyes exposed directly to sunlight to have a more significant reaction when they are released.

-A question of “habit”, therefore, which is not linked to the fact that these breeds are particularly sensitive to light.
+Therefore, a question of “habit” is not linked to the fact that these breeds are particularly sensitive to light.

 Since hair that is too long on the eyes often causes irritation and even the brownish spots mentioned above, it is best to shorten it from time to time to avoid these problems.